blacezero/ProjectBryan/README.md

 Tomcat Server

 Make sure your Tomcat server is running in the background when jenkins is building the project from git repository.

-Selenium Test

-Tomcat server Must be running.
-Right click on SeleniumTest file and run as TestNG to test the content of web application running on Tomcat server.